 PUR and excess heat produced equals wasted energy are FACTS of science.
 As well patents are a part of business, so naysayers can argue and make personal attacks all they want, but these are still facts!

 PUR vs PAR, Wave Lengths in Aquarium Lighting

 - LED Cautions

-It is important to note that there are many LEDs now available for the Aquarium market that are not intended, or worse, improperly marketed as the primary aquarium lights.
+It’s important to note that there are many LEDs now available for the aquarium market that are not intended, or worse, improperly marketed as the primary aquarium lights.

 This is why some LED lights have 90-120 watts with 30-50 emitters, compared to 12-30 watts with 8-12 emitters.

 As an example; the “Acan Lighting LED lights”, these are generally made with low end emitters that have poor useful light energy output, as well as the gimmicky use of mostly PUR useless; green, cyan, & magenta emitters.

 Also as noted earlier in the Overview Section, many of these same LED Fixtures simply “Daisy Chain” the emitters together which can and does change spectral quality.

 See also: PUR, Useful Light Energy for Photosynthetic Life